I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocationflags.md

 Supported starting with Windows 8.

-`RestrictSharedAccess`

-A UINT value that specifies whether to create a resource shared across all devices but with some restrictions.
+`CreateWriteCombined`

+This member is reserved and should be set to zero.
+Setting this member is equivalent to setting the seventh bit of a 32-bit value (0x00000100).

+Supported starting with Windows 8.

+`CreateCached`

-Setting this member is equivalent to setting the fifth bit of a 32-bit value (0x00000010).
+This member is reserved and should be set to zero.
+Setting this member is equivalent to setting the eighth bit of a 32-bit value (0x00000200).

-Supported starting with Windows 7.
+Supported starting with Windows 8.

-`StandardAllocation`

 `SwapChainBackBuffer`